monjurkhuda/chingunote/README.md

 REACT_APP_FIREBASE_SENDER_ID=
 ```

-Run npm start to launch it in localhost.
+Run "npm start" to launch it in localhost.

 ## Dependecies